 AI meeting assistant etiquette

 If your AI tool joins the meeting as a visible bot, you must disclose it and get consent from all participants.
+The legal requirements for recording vary by state and country.

 However, tools that run locally on your device without joining the call — like Convo for macOS — operate as personal productivity aids and don't require disclosure, similar to taking notes on paper.